Lawsuit against Union Pacific over deadly Texas collision dismissed

 The NTSB attributed the probable cause of the deadly collision to the city and parade organizers.

-Last month, a confidential settlement was reached between Union Pacific and 26 other people involved in the accident.
-(Reporting by Lisa Maria Garza in Dallas; Editing by David Bailey and Mohammad Zargham)
+Reporting by Lisa Maria Garza in Dallas; Editing by David Bailey and Mohammad Zargham